Kowshalya-Eswar/agrofarm/README.md

 AWS SDK (Amazon SES): Integrates with Amazon SES to send various types of transactional and notification emails from the application.

+razorpay : used to integrate RazorPay payment gateway to process the payment when user proceeds to checkout

 ⚙️ Setup Instructions
 Prerequisites
 Node.js (LTS version recommended)